 Separate six-month offering periods ("Offerings") commence on January 1 and July 1 of each year.
 Each Offering period consists of two consecutive purchase periods ("Purchase Periods") commencing on January 1, April 1, July 1 and October 1.
 On the last business day of each Purchase Period (the "Purchase Date"), the employee is deemed to have exercised the right to purchase as many shares as his or her accumulated payroll deductions allow, at the purchase price.
-The purchase price is 85% of the lesser of (a) the fair market value of the stock on the first business day of the Offering, or (b) the fair market value of the stock on the Purchase Date.
+The purchase price is 85 percent of the lesser of (a) the fair market value of the stock on the first business day of the Offering, or (b) the fair market value of the stock on the Purchase Date.
+An employee's right to acquire Itron common stock under the Plan is not transferable and may not be exercised after termination of employment.